Skip to main content

 Once the Tomcat10 Docker image is downloaded, open up Docker Desktop application and click on "Images" in the left pane:

-In there, you will find the image we just installed (Name: Tomcat, Tag: 10.1-jdk17).
+You will find the image we just installed (Name: Tomcat, Tag: 10.1-jdk17).
 To create a container with this image, we will click on the run button:

-In there, we will expand the "Additional Options" dropdown and fill in the necessary information:
+Now, we will expand the "Additional Options" dropdown and fill in the necessary information:

 In there, we will give the container its name (I named it JAVA_REST) and the port associated with the container (I set it as 2589 but you can do any port number).
 Once that is set, click "Run" to run the container.

-Now that the container is running, we need to transfer the RESTful engine onto the container.
+Now that the container is running, we need to transfer the RESTful engine into the container.
 We will do so using this command in your local command line.
 Make sure you have extracted the Java RESTful engine from the zip.

 docker cp FULL\PATH\TO\Java_RESTful_Directory\ CONTAINER_NAME:/usr/local/tomcat/webapps/